How to get to Colorado Springs

 Through mid-October you will typically experience 55-65 °F (12-18 °C) during the day and 30-45 °F (1-7 °C) at night on average.
 Of course, anything is possible, and Colorado Springs has seen snow early in the season, but on average the first couple of weeks in October are temperate.
 Dressing in layers is key and sunscreen is always recommended.

 High Altitude Tips

-High altitude has its benefits.
-Our bodies use more calories and burn more fat.
-But, for lowland travelers who are new to our area, altitude can produce some unusual sensations such as dizziness, nausea and headaches.
-Colorado is a state consisting of various and extreme altitudes with 54 peaks over 14,000 feet.
-Colorado Springs climbs to an altitude of 6,035 feet.
-Manitou Springs, just five miles to the west of Colorado Springs, is 6,320 feet.
-Further west, the towns of Victor and Cripple Creek are over 9,500 feet.
-The summit of Pikes Peak towers above them all at 14,115 feet.
+Colorado is a state consisting of various and extreme altitudes with 54 peaks over 14,000 ft. above sea level.
+Colorado Springs climbs to an altitude of 6,035 ft./1,839 m.
+Manitou Springs, just five miles to the west of Colorado Springs, is 6,320 feet/1,926 meters above sea level.
+The summit of Pikes Peak towers above them all at 14,115 ft./4,302 m.

 - Get plenty of good rest and enjoy yourself!

 The currency in the USA is the United States Dollar (USD).
 Currency conversion

 Banks are usually open until 4:30 pm.
 Common business is done from Monday to Friday, but major shops are usually open on Saturdays 9:00 am - 6:00 pm and on Sundays 12:00 pm - 9:00 pm, with exceptions.
 Credit cards are widely accepted, in particular MasterCard & Visa.